YueLin301/yuelin301.github.io/_posts/2023-06-29-MARL-Basics.md

 ## Scenarios (or Tasks)
 There are three types of scenarios based on their properties: fully cooperative, fully competitive, and mixed scenarios.
 These scenarios are classified according to the **reward functions** assigned to the agents: a scenario is
-1. fully cooperative if all the reward functions are the same function (i.e. $r^i=r^j\ \forall i,j\in I$),
+1. fully cooperative if all the reward functions are the same function (i.e. $r^i=r^j\ \forall i, j\in I$),
+   - (Without a centralized controller, a coordination problem will arise.
+Discussed below.)
 2. fully competitive if $r^i = -r^j$ (two-agent scenarios are mostly discussed in this case),
+   - (Games in this case are called zero-sum.)
 3. and mixed otherwise.

+Some additional points:
+1. If there is no constraint on the reward functions, the game is called general-sum game, and pure cooperative games and zero-sum games are special cases.
+2. The second and the third case are called noncooperative games.
+3. In coordination games, rewards are always positively related.

 ## Algorithms
 MARL algorithms are designed for variant tasks.
 Some of them are built relying on the assumptions of the tasks, making them applicable only to those particular tasks.

 ### For fully cooperative tasks
 In this case, if a centralized controller is available, the task reduces to a MDP.
 Otherwise the agents take actions independently, and a coordination problem arises.
+When there are multiple equilibria, the agents should coordinate to break ties in a same way.

 The algorithms designed for the fully cooperative scenarios without centralized controller (i.e. the coordination problems) can be classified into three categories based on the dimension of coordination:
 1. Coordination-free methods: teammate-independent